 Visibility is important throughout the year, but it becomes particularly important when Mother Nature drapes her icy blanket over the earth.
 Snow and ice dramatically reduce your ability to see, but fear not, we have some tips to help you see and be seen.

-The first tip is an easy one — keep your lights on — but make sure to stick with your low beams or fog lights when allowed.
-It’s easy to assume that high beams are better because of their increased spread, but heavy snow will actually reflect light back on you and make visibility worse.
+The first tip is an easy one — keep your lights on — but make sure to stick with your low beams or fog lights, whenever possible.
+It’s easy to assume that high beams are better because of their increased spread, but heavy snow will actually reflect light back on you and worsen visibility.

 If you end up getting stranded, being seen is even more critical.
 Always make sure to keep a reflective jacket, flares, and lights on you if you need to apply chains or exit your vehicle, and remember that the days are shorter so you have less light to work with.